TKomericki/Rhetos-wiki/Rhetos-platform-roadmap.md

 This roadmap presents high-level priorities, goals and plans for further development of the platform.
 Each point represents a themed group which will be broken into one or more projects during implementation.

+The best way to give feedback is to create issues or comment and vote on existing [issues](https://github.com/Rhetos/Rhetos/issues).

-## 1. Better IDE experience
+## 1. Improving build performance (Rhetos 4.1)

-* Embedded C# code IntelliSense
-* Better Rhetos DSL IntelliSense
-* Seamless build workflow

-We want to significantly improve overall experience of developing Rhetos based applications.
-Specifically, primary focus is to provide full IntelliSense and static code analysis features for Rhetos DSL code as well as embedded C# code used in it.

-We would also like developers to be able to seamlessly run (and debug) their Rhetos based applications from within IDE in the same way they can run a regular C# application.

-Please discuss this topic on [Rhetos#49](https://github.com/Rhetos/Rhetos/issues/49).

-## 2. Complex web API methods

-The existing REST service exposes only simple objects by default.
-For example, if developer needs to read or write a master-detail object in a single request, a custom code must be developed, sometimes with custom data serialization within already serialized web requests.

-Our goal is to allow developers to simply create view-models or DTOs, including complex hierarchical objects, using only declarative code, without need for developing middleware service or custom web methods.

-Please discuss this topic on [Rhetos#50](https://github.com/Rhetos/Rhetos/issues/50).
+The goal is to speed up the code-build-test development cycle, by optimizing build process and improving application startup time.

-## 3. Migration to .NET Core
+## 2. Migration to .NET Core (Rhetos 5.0)

 With .NET Core gaining so much momentum, especially in the open-source space, we feel it is a natural next step for Rhetos platform.

 We want to fully migrate Rhetos and all its components to .NET Core platform.
 Expected benefits are: better performance, modern tooling and cross-platform support.

 Please discuss this topic on [Rhetos#119](https://github.com/Rhetos/Rhetos/issues/119).

+## 3. Runtime performance

+There are many possibilities to improve the runtime performance at the framework level, that could provide benefits to both new and existing Rhetos applications: data caching, read scalability, batching database writes and queries (validations), reducing grouping row permissions to aggregate roots, and others.

+## 4. Extending developers' toolset

+Please review the list of project [candidates](https://github.com/Rhetos/Rhetos/milestone/11) on GitHub issues list:
+DSL concepts for custom business process implementation (BPM), Asynchronous and background processing, Swagger/OpenAPI integration, better support for multitenant applications, and others.

+Vote or comment on the issues to provide feedback.

 ## Timeline